-The excise entry must be used to declare all excisable product consumed at, or removed for home consumption from, the CCA during the preceding period according to the prescribed timeframe.
+Excise entries are made in Trade Single Window (TSW).
+In TSW, an excise entry is referred to as an excise declaration.
+The excise entry must declare all manufactured excisable product consumed at or removed for home consumption from the CCA during the preceding period, according to the prescribed timeframe (shown on the next page).